-In Section \ref{sec:commitment} we will study a variant of the game where the sender can \textit{commit} to a communication scheme.
-A sender may be able to commit in settings where her reputation precedes her, e.g., in journalism the public generally understands the bias of various newspapers.
-In this case an equilibrium does not need to {meet requirement~(\ref{item:senderbr}), i.e., $\pi^*(\vec{x}, y)$ does not need to maximize expected sender utility given $\alpha^*(x)$.} Rather, for every $\pi$, we fix a best-response $\alpha_\pi$ of the receiver.
-We then require that \emph{ \begin{enumerate} \item[\textit{3'.}] {$\pi^*$ is such that}
+\textbf{Commitment.} In Section \ref{sec:commitment} we will study a variant of the game where the sender can \textit{commit} to a communication scheme.
+A sender may be able to commit in settings where her reputation precedes her.
+In this case an equilibrium does not need to {meet requirement~(\ref{item:senderbr}) of Definition \ref{def:bne-def}, i.e., $\pi^*(\vec{x}, y)$ does not need to maximize expected sender utility given $\alpha^*(x)$.} Rather, for every $\pi$, we fix a best response $\alpha_\pi$ of the receiver.
+We then require that \begin{enumerate} \item[\textit{3'.}] {$\pi^*$ is such that}

-\end{enumerate} }
+\end{enumerate}

-\paragraph{Diffuse Prior.} For tractability, we will make an assumption about the primitives of our model.
-Our assumption states that the prior over the state of the world, $\theta$, is diffuse. {That is, the common prior over $\theta$ reveals no information about it.} \begin{assumption} The prior over $\theta$ is diffuse, i.e., it is $N(0, \infty)$. \end{assumption} We emphasize that the exact form of the prior over $\theta$ is not important as long as it is a diffuse prior that reveals no information about $\theta$, i.e., its density is almost uniform everywhere.
-This assumption simplifies our reasoning about sender and receiver posterior means to show that these means are unbiased estimators of $\theta$.
-This assumption also emphasizes the interesting extreme where the receiver, absent communication from the sender, has absolutely no knowledge about the state of the world.
-We formalize this assumption and its implications further in Appendix~\ref{app:diffuse-prior}.